myCiti/harmonie_lite/README.md

 # Harmonie Lite

-Lite version of Harmonie - ells and whistles - just core program
+Lite version of Harmonie - no bells and whistles - just core program